AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 - Opens the related controller from a view.
 Centers the screen at the action definition.
 If Vintage is enabled, it also moves the caret to the action definition.

 ### open_related_rails_view (super+3)
 - Opens the related view from a controller.
 You need to put the cursor inside the controller action for it to work.
+If the view does not exist, you will be offered to create it.

 ## Bindings
 Here are the default bindings.
 You can change them in `Preferences > Key Bindings - User`